Sunday, July 12, 2015

-Interestingly, after spending some time abroad, we try to reflect our behavior to people around us.
-We are not only improving our own personality traits, but also wanting to teach our families/students/colleagues and society about what we've learned there.
+Interestingly, after spending some time abroad, we reflect our behaviour on the people around us.
+We improve our personality traits and want to teach our families, students, colleagues, and society what we've learned there.

-Perhaps, lack of confident is the only reason, since there was an expectation to increase the students competitiveness at national level.
-We, the lecturers, push and put them in our created 'hell' during our 4-5 years training.
-When the students work hard and perform well, we are confident that they will be adaptable and successful in working environment.
+Perhaps lack of confidence is the only reason since there was an expectation to increase the student's competitiveness at the national level.
+We, the lecturers, push and put them in our created 'hell' during our 4-5 years of training.
+When the students work hard and perform well, we are confident that they will be adaptable and successful in the working environment.

 However, when I taught students in Australia, I must admit that my 'stern' style was not applicable in their environment, except for Asian students.